Jamaica has 14 parishes distributed in 3 counties: Cornwall, Middlesex and Surrey.

 Named after the county in England, and because it was the most westerly point in the island.
 One of the first Spanish settlements was built at what is now Bluefields in this parish.
 Savanna-la-Mar, a town by the coast, replaced Banbury as the capital in 1730.

 In 1938, riots at the Frome sugar estate, changed the course of Jamaica's history.
-The changes that came in the wake of these riots led to universal adult suffrage in 1944, as well as a new constitution, which put Jamaica on the road to self government and eventually independence.
+The changes that came in the wake of these riots led to universal adult suffrage in 1944, as well as a new constitution, which put Jamaica on the road to self government and eventual independence.
 The two national heroes, Sir Alexander Bustamante and Norman Washington Manley, emerged as political leaders during this time.

 Jamaica is divided into three counties and fourteen parishes.